-e review your current class specification.
-Do you believe y form your job as it currently exists? ou need additional/different training and/or education in order No If yes , please explain: A. What additional education and/or training are required?
+se review your current class erform your job as it current s specification.
+Do you believe you tly exists? need additional/different training No g and/or education in order If ye es, please explain: A. What additional educatio on and/or training are required?
 B. Why is it necessary?
-C. When and where did you obtain the additional training and/or education?

-IX - TECHNICAL AND FUNCTIONAL SUPERVISION EXERCISED

-Technical and Functional Supervision (Lead Worker) - This type of supervision is exercised by positions that are responsible for prescribing procedures, methods, materials, and formats used in recurring projects of particular area(s) of work including training other employees.
+C. When and where did you and/or education? obtain the additional training IX - TEC CHNICAL AND FUNCTIO NAL SUPERVISION EXE ERCISED pres othe worl Technical and Functional Supervision (Lead Worker) - This type of supervision is exercised by positions that are responsible for prescribing procedures, methods, materials, and formats used in recurring projects of particular area(s) of work including training other employees.
 In addition, technical and functional supervision is exercised by employees who are also responsible for recurring work projects or activities involving other employees to whom they give direction and guidance including lead supervision for a project or set of work activities.
 Employees exercising technical and functional supervision may also have responsibility for assigning, scheduling, coordinating, organizing, and directing work activities.

-Do you exercise technical and functional supervision over any employees?
+Do y you exercise technical and fu unctional supervision over any em ployees?
+Yes ☐ No If ye es, A. Which better describes your r responsibilities: Regular Lead Project Lead Please list the names and c necessary. classification/job titles of the emp ployees whom you supervise.
+Ple ase attach additional pages if Employ yee Name Classificatio n/Job Title C. Please indicate the nature of f group supervised and the number r supervised.
+Full-time Part-time Seasonal/Temp Volunteer